chenkennt/docascode/metadata_spec.md

 ### 2.3 Item Section

-Though *items* can be hierarchical, they are be flat in item section.
-Instead, each *item* has an "children" property indicates its children and a "parent" property indicates its parent.
+Though *items* can be hierarchical, they are flat in item section.
+Instead, each *item* has an "children" *property* indicates its children and a "parent" *property* indicates its parent.

 An *item* object has some basic properties: